-I. CORRECTIVE ACTION DISCIPLINARY GUIDELINES
+I. CORRECTIVE ACTION

-- (a) It is the intent of the School Board to treat all employees on a fair and equitable basis in the administration of disciplinary measures. - (a b) Discipline is a corrective rather than a punitive measure.
-In dealing with deficiencies in employee work performance not covered by Section 1012.34, Fla.
-Stat., or misconduct, corrective action progressive discipline shall be issued be administered except in situations where immediate steps must be taken to ensure student/staff safety and loss prevention. - (b) The types of corrective action Progressive discipline (formal or informal) may include, but are not limited to the following employment actions: informal discussion, oral warning, written warning, verbal reprimands, written reprimands, enrollment in professional skills enhancement programs, suspension without pay, demotion, change in contract status or termination of employment.
+- (a) In dealing with employee misconduct, corrective action shall be issued except in situations where immediate steps must be taken to ensure student/staff safety and loss prevention. - (b) The types of corrective action may include, but are not limited to the following employment actions: verbal reprimands, written reprimands, suspension without pay, demotion, or termination of employment.
 There are other types of actions to encourage and support the improvement of employee performance, conduct or attendance that are not considered disciplinary in nature.
-These actions may include, but are not limited to: coaching, counseling, meeting summaries, and additional training. - (c) There are certain acts of misconduct that, however, which are so offensive as to render an employee as no longer employable.
-The only appropriate disciplinary corrective measure in these cases (See Section II, Category A) is the termination of the employment relationship with the Broward County School Board of Broward County.
+These actions may include, but are not limited to: coaching, counseling, meeting summaries, and additional training.

+- (c) There are certain acts of misconduct that are so offensive as to render an employee as no longer employable.
+The only appropriate corrective measure in these cases (See Section II, Category A) is the termination of the employment relationship with the School Board of Broward County.
 (F.S.
 231.28) - (d) There are other acts of misconduct (See Section II, Category B) considered to be so egregious, problematic or harmful that the employee may be immediately removed from the workplace until such time a workplace investigation is completed.
-The severity of the misconduct in each case, together with relevant circumstances (III (c), will determine what step in the range of progressive discipline corrective action is followed.
-In most cases, the District follows a progressive disciplinary corrective action process consistent with the "Just Cause" standard designed to give employees the opportunity to correct the undesirable performance, conduct or attendance.
-A more severe discipline corrective measure will be used when there is evidence that students, employees, it is in the best interest of the students or the community we serve was negatively impacted.
-It is the intent that employees who engage in have-similar deficiencies in work performance or misconduct will be treated as similarly situated employees and compliant with the principle of Just Cause. - (e) The District expects each employee, instructional and non-instructional, to be in conformance, both in and out of the work place, with all laws, whether federal, state or local, State Board Rules, and all School Board policies, rules, and regulations.
+The severity of the misconduct in each case, together with relevant circumstances (III (c), will determine what step in the range of progressive corrective action is followed.
+In most cases, the District follows a progressive corrective action process consistent with the "Just Cause" standard designed to give employees the opportunity to correct the undesirable performance, conduct or attendance.
+A more severe corrective measure will be used when there is evidence that students, employees, or the community we serve was negatively impacted.
+It is the intent that employees who engage in similar misconduct will be treated as similarly situated employees and compliant with the principle of Just Cause.

-II CORRECTIVE DISCIPLINARY ACTION
+II CORRECTIVE ACTION